Babolat Pure Drive Racket Review

 The main thing I felt the Pure Drive was missing was the stability.

-When I was put under pressure, I didn’t feel I had the stability and control to absorb the power and guide the ball back into court.
+When I was put under pressure, I didn’t feel I had the stability and control to absorb the power and guide the ball back into the court.

 I could see this racket suiting an aggressive young baseliner, but as you develop your game, I think you’re likely to outgrow this racket.